microsoft/playwright/docs/src/best-practices-js.md

 ## Use web first assertions

 Assertions are a way to verify that the expected result and the actual result matched or not.
 By using [web first assertions](./test-assertions.md) Playwright will wait until the expected condition is met.
-For Example when testing a toast message, if you click a button that makes a toast message appear you can test the toast message is there.
-If the toast takes half a second to appear Playwright will wait.
-Web assertions such as `toBeVisible()` will wait and retry.
+For example, when testing a toast message, a test would click a button that makes a toast message appear and check that the toast message is there.
+If the toast takes half a second to appear, assertions such as `toBeVisible()` will wait and retry if needed.

 ```js
 👍 await expect(page.getByText('welcome')).toBeVisible();